coppertop-bones/bones-kernel/docs/cheatsheets/bones kernel - cheatsheet.md

 ### REFERENCES
 immix2017 - "Immix: A Mark-Region Garbage Collector with Space Efficiency, Fast Collection, and Mutator Performance"

+### QUOTATIONS
+TBC

+### NOTES
+//  Untracked arenas - client is responsible for evacuation and reset
+//
+// Region based management.
+Blocks (32KB) may contain small (<= 1 line sized, 1 to 16 slots) and medium (<= 8KB)
+// objects.
+Although we use the term object we don't mean it in the sense of OO.
+//
+// Memory may be used in several modes.
+Untracked and tracked.
+Arena (bump) style allocation.
+Tracing, evacuation
+//
+// Features include:
+//  - born dead optimisation
+//  - ref counted CoW (to assist destructive updates)
+//  - conservative on stack - pointer to start, pointer within
+//  - pinning
+//  - call backs on death
+//  - generational
+//
+// Can't handle encoded pointers

 ## TYPE MANAGER